usnistgov/ndn-dpdk/docs/forwarder.md

 ### Commonly Used Activation Parameters

-All fields in the forwarder activation parameters are optional.
-You can pass an empty JSON object `{}` to activate the forwarder with default settings.
 This section explains some commonly used parameters.

 **.eal.cores** is a list of CPU cores allocated to DPDK.